University of North Carolina Athletics

 PROGRAM NOTES

 • Carolina men's basketball has played in the NCAA Final Four more times (21) and won more NCAA Tournament games (134) than any other program in the nation.
-The Tar Heels are second all-time in overall winning percentage (.733) and third in wins (2,395), second in NCAA Tournament history in appearances (54) and third in NCAA championships (6).
+The Tar Heels are second in NCAA Tournament history in appearances (55), games (186) and winning percentage (.720) and third in NCAA championships (6).

 • ESPN selected Michael Jordan as the Greatest Athlete of the 20th Century.
 Jordan edged out Babe Ruth and Muhammad Ali for the honor.
 Jordan hit the game-winning shot for the Tar Heels vs. Georgetown in the 1982 NCAA championship game and was National Player of the Year in 1983 and 1984.
 He went on to win six NBA championships, six NBA Finals MVPs and five regular-season MVP awards with the Chicago Bulls and has the highest scoring average in NBA history.